DaedalicEntertainment/third-person-camera/README.md

 1. Create a HoatCameraModifierApplyVolumeModifications blueprint and add it to your camera manager.
 1. Add HoatCameraModificationVolumes to your levels as desired.

+# Pitch-To-Distance Curves

+1. Create a curve asset.
+1. Create a HoatCameraModifierApplyPitchCurves blueprint and add it to your camera manager.

 ##  License

 third-person-camera is dual-licensed: